Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Properties of

 \subsection{Size and mass estimate}

-The size of solar system bodies can be estimated from the observed brightness, distance, and an assumed albedo.
-We first obtain the $V$-band absolute magnitude $H_V=3.5$ using the $\texttt{Find\_Orb}$ software based on our photometric measurements and the $H,G$ phase curve\footnote{In the $H,G$ magnitude system \citep{Bowell_1989, Muinonen_2010} adopted by the International Astronomical Union in 1985 for asteroids, the absolute magnitude $H$ is derived from observations as $H$=$H(\alpha)$+2.5$\lg[(1$--$G)\phi_1(\alpha)$+$G \phi_2(\alpha)]$, where $H(\alpha)$=$m$--5$\lg(r\Delta)$ is the reduced magnitude, $m$ the apparent magnitude, $r$ is the heliocentric distance, $\Delta$ is the geocentric distance, $\alpha$ is the phase angle in degrees, $\phi_1(\alpha)$=$\exp[-3.33 \tan^{0.63}(0.5\alpha)]$, $\phi_2(\alpha)$=$\exp[-1.87 \tan^{1.22}(0.5\alpha)]$, and $G$ is set to 0.15, which is the average value for main-belt asteroids.}.
-Then, the diameter is estimated through the relation $D=2\ {\rm au} \times 10^{0.2(m_\odot-H)} / \sqrt{\rho}$, where $m_\odot$ is the solar apparent magnitude \citep{Willmer_2018} and $\rho$ the geometric albedo.
-Given that the albedo of scattering disk objects correlates tightly with their size\footnote{See the first figure in \url{https://www.johnstonsarchive.net/astro/tnodiam.html}}, we find an estimate of $\rho_V$=0.15 and $D$=700 km fits well the relation, indicating that \name is highly likely large enough to achieve hydrostatic equilibrium\footnote{As argued by Mike Brown (\url{https://web.gps.caltech.edu/~mbrown/dps.html}), icy bodies larger than 600 km is ``highly likely" a dwarf planet.
-For reference, the smallest icy body known to be nearly round and thus in hydrostatic equilibrium is Saturn's satellite Mimas, which has a diameter of about 400 km.} and thus qualify as a dwarf planet.
+We estimate the size of \name based on its observed brightness, distance, and an assumed albedo.
+We first obtain the $V$-band absolute magnitude $H_V=3.7$ using the photometry and best-fit orbit (Appendix~\ref{app:HG}), and then estimate the diameter $D$ through the relation $D=2\ {\rm au} \times 10^{0.2(m_\odot-H)} / \sqrt{\rho}$, where $m_\odot$ is the solar apparent magnitude \citep{Willmer_2018} and $\rho$ the geometric albedo.
+As both $D$ and $\rho$ are unknown and there is only one observable $H$, ones needs an additional assumption to solve $D$.
+One way is the use the observed tight correlation between $D$ and $\rho$ of scattering disk objects \citep{Gerdes_2017, Muller_2020}\footnote{Also see the first figure in \url{https://www.johnstonsarchive.net/astro/tnodiam.html}.
+The physical origin of this relation is that larger objects have dense enough atmospheres that may freeze and form reflecting ice.}.
+We find an estimate of $\rho_V$=0.13 and $D$=700 km fits well both the correlation and observations.
+This estimate is further validated by comparing it with other TNOs with similar $H$, such as 2014 UZ224 \citep{Gerdes_2017}, which has an albedo of 0.13$\pm$0.04 and diameter of 630$\pm$70 km measured from thermal emission.
+Our size estimate of \name indicates that \name is highly likely large enough to achieve hydrostatic equilibrium \citep[e.g.][]{Durham_1997, Tancredi_2008} and thus qualifies as a dwarf planet.\footnote{As argued by Mike Brown (\url{https://web.gps.caltech.edu/~mbrown/dps.html}), an icy body larger than 600 km in diameter is ``highly likely" a dwarf planet.
+For reference, the smallest icy body known to be nearly round and thus in hydrostatic equilibrium is Saturn's satellite Mimas, which has a diameter of about 400 km.}

 Future observations of thermal emission from ALMA will allow for simultaneous determination of size and albedo without the need to rely on the assumed correlation \citep[e.g.,][]{Gerdes_2017}.
+Occultation is another way to directly measure size \citep[e.g.,][]{Rommel_2020}, but the next possible occultation event for stars brighter than 21 mag will be in 4 years (Nov 27 2029, 19-mag star), according to the current orbital fitting.